Political dissidence in the Empire of Japan: Japanese working with the Chinese resistance

 Yan'an during the Second Sino-Japanese war.
 He was in charge of the re-education of captured Japanese troops.
 Japanese Intelligence in China were desperate to eliminate him, but they always failed in their attempts.
 Sanzo went by the name "Susumu Okano" during the war.
 Today, Sanzō Nosaka is considered a disgraced figure to the Japanese Communist Party, when it was discovered that he falsely accused Kenzō Yamamoto, a Japanese communist, of spying for Japan.
 Joseph Stalin executed Yamamoto in 1939.

+Several anti-war organizations would be founded in China during the war.
+Led by exiled Japanese communists, and consisting mainly of Japanese POWs who defected to the Chinese resistance.
+Including Kaji Wataru's Anti-War League and Nosaka Sanzo's Japanese People's Emancipation League.

 Sato Takeo was a Japanese doctor who was a member of Norman Bethune's medical team in the Second-Sino Japanese War.
 Norman's team was responsible for giving medical care to soldiers of the Chinese Eighth Route Army.